Thertzlor/vscode-chss/README.md

 ## Installation
 After installing the extension, simply create a file with the `.chss` extension in the root directory of any project and you're ready to go.
-The location of the file and some other behavior can be changed in the [extension's settings](#extension-settings)
+The location of the file and some other behavior can be changed in the [extension's settings](#extension-settings).
 ## Compatibility
 The decorations defined by this extension will be put on top of any colors and formatting provided by regular vscode themes.
 Personally, I recommend running this extension "on top" of a minimal, muted color theme for extra contrast with manually defined styles.